Measuring Social Biases in Grounded Vision and Language Embeddings: The Grounded WEAT/SEAT Dataset

-We build on the bias tests from \cite{caliskan2017semantics}, \cite{may2019measuringbias} and \cite{tan2019assessing} by augmenting them with images.
-Our new dataset contains 10,228 images; see \cref{tab:dataset-statistics} for a breakdown of the number of images per bias test.
-To compensate for the lack of diversity in COCO and Conceptual Captions, we collected another version of the dataset where the images are top-ranked hits on Google Images.
-Results on the existing datasets are still important for the bias tests that can be collected, for two reasons.
-First, it gives us an indication of where COCO and Conceptual Captions are lacking: the fact that images cannot be collected for all identities in the tests means these datasets are particularly biased in those ways.
-Second, since COCO and Conceptual Captions form part of the training sets for VisualBERT and ViLBERT respectively, this ensures that biases are not a property of poor out-of-domain generalization.
+Existing WEAT/SEAT bias tests (\citet{caliskan2017semantics}, \citet{may2019measuringbias} and \citet{tan2019assessing}) contain sentences for categories and attributes; we augment these tests to a grounded domain by pairing each word/sentence with an image.
+VisualBERT and ViLBERT were trained on COCO and Conceptual Captions respectively, so we use the images in these datasets' validation splits by querying the captions for the keywords.
+To compensate for their lack of diversity, we collected another version of the dataset where the images are top-ranked hits on Google Images.
+Results on COCO and Conceptual Captions are still important for the bias tests that can be collected, for two reasons.
+First, it gives us an indication of where datasets are lacking: the fact that images cannot be sourced for so many tests means these datasets particularly lack representation for these identities.
+Second, since COCO and Conceptual Captions form part of the training sets for VisualBERT and ViLBERT, this ensures that biases are not a property of poor out-of-domain generalization.
 The differences in bias in-domain and out-of-domain appear to be small.
 Images were collected prior to the implementation of the experiment.
+We provide original links to all collected images and scripts to download them.